TjanMichela/ACUNAO-AI/README.md

 ```
 .\venv\Scripts\Activate.ps1
 ```
-If it doesn't work on Windows PowerShell, run:
+If it doesn't work on Windows PowerShell, run the following code before activating the environment using the code above:
 ```
 set-executionpolicy RemoteSigned
 ```